 Valour Launches Four New Etps On Spotlight Stock Market: Mantra (OM), Tron (TRX), Stellar (XLM), And Tether Gold (XAUT)

+Exposure to Emerging Protocols and Tokenized Gold: These new ETPs provide regulated access to a range of assets-from tokenized gold to real-world asset protocols-serving growing investor demand for both traditional and next-generation blockchain applications.

+On Track Toward 100 ETPs by Year-End: With these additions, Valour now offers over 70 digital asset ETPs across leading European exchanges, reinforcing its leadership in the market and accelerating progress toward its goal of 100 ETPs by the end of 2025.

-TORONTO, June 18, 2025 (GLOBE NEWSWIRE) -- DeFi Technologies Inc. (the“ Company ” or“ DeFi Technologies ”) (Nasdaq: DEFT ) (CBOE CA: DEFI ) (GR: R9B ), a financial technology company bridging the gap between traditional capital markets and decentralized finance ( “DeFi” ), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs ") has launched four new SEK-denominated ETPs on the Spotlight Stock Market in Sweden:
+TORONTO, June 18, 2025 /PRNewswire/ - DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (Nasdaq: DEFT ) (CBOE CA: DEFI) (GR: R9B), a financial technology company bridging the gap between traditional capital markets and decentralized finance ( "DeFi" ), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs ") has launched four new SEK-denominated ETPs on the Spotlight Stock Market in Sweden:

 Valour Tron (TRX) SEK ETP – ISIN: CH1108679916